 Employers should provide education about the risk of Zika and other mosquito-borne illness, supply mosquito repellant and furnish clothing treated with permethrin, an insecticide.
 In medical centers and labs, be sure employees strictly adhere to procedures regulating the use of needles and wear personal protective equipment – gloves, gowns, masks and eye protection.

 OSHA and NIOSH offer guidelines for protecting workers from

 occupational exposure to Zika virus.
 Government agencies and municipalities also are urged to enact or renew

 mosquito abatement plans.
 EPA-approved treatment of ponds and standing water is one of the most common ways agencies have attacked mosquito larva.

 Localized adult mosquito biological control also might include the introduction of birds, bats, dragonflies and frogs into the eco-system.

-- Read product label instructions when using insect repellant and reapply as directed
+- Read product labels when using insect repellant and apply as directed

 - Do not leave doors or windows propped open